Searching ...

 The area’s original inhabitants were the Catawba and Cherokee peoples.
 German, Dutch, English, and Scots-Irish settlers moved into the area in the mid-1700s.
 The resulting tension caused two forts to be built at the conjunction of the Catawba and South Fork Rivers, but no skirmishes were fought.

-While farming was challenging to establish in Gaston County, industrialization changed its fate.
+While farming was challenging, industrialization changed its fate.
 From 1845 to 1848, three cotton mills were founded.
-Textile manufacturing became critical to the county’s economy.
+Textile manufacturing became critical to the local economy.
 Even today, it remains a top county for cotton consumption and operating spindles.
-It has more cotton mills than any other county in the state.
+It has more cotton mills than any other county in North Carolina.

 In addition to textile manufacturing, local mines provided essential minerals and ore, such as sulfur, tin, and iron.
 Several iron furnaces were built around Mount Holly, Bessemer City, and High Shoals.